nodejs/node/deps/npm/doc/api/npm.md

 To find documentation of the command line client, see `npm(1)`.

-Prior to using npm's commands,
+Prior to using npm's commands, `npm.load()` must be called.
-`npm.load()` must be called with an object hash of top-level configs.
+If you provide `configObject` as an object hash of top-level configs, they override the values stored in the various config locations.
 In the npm command line client, this set of configs is parsed from the command line options.
 Additional configuration params are loaded from two configuration files.
 See `npm-config(1)` for more information.

 After that, each of the functions are accessible in the commands object: `npm.commands.<cmd>`.
 See `npm-index(1)` for a list of